 How this eCourse Works

-The eCourse begins on July 7, 2014.
-Your participation will require approximately three hours a week, at times that fit your schedule.
+The eCourse begins on October 31, 2016.
+Your participation will require approximately six hours a week, at times that fit your schedule.
 All activities take place on the website, and you will be expected to:

-Instructor Dawn Stahura and Erin Milanese will monitor discussion boards regularly during the five-week period, lead group discussions, and will also answer individual questions.
+Instructor Dawn Stahura will monitor discussion boards regularly during the five-week period, lead group discussions, and will also answer individual questions.
 All interaction will take place on the eCourse site, which will be available 24 hours a day, 7 days a week.
-It's recommended that students log into the site on July 7 or within a few days for an overview of the content and to begin the first lesson.
+It's recommended that students log into the site on the first day of class or within a few days for an overview of the content and to begin the first lesson.

 - Read, listen to or view online content